astronomer/airflow-guides/guides/what-is-an-operator.md

 ## Operator Basics

 Under the hood, operators are Python classes that encapsulate logic to do a unit of work.
-They can be thought of as a wrapper around each task that defines the work that task will complete and abstracts away most of the code you would otherwise have to write yourself.
+They can be thought of as a wrapper around each unit of work that defines the actions that will be completed and abstracts away most of the code you would otherwise have to write yourself.
 When you create an instance of an operator in a DAG and provide it with it's required parameters, it becomes a task.

 All operators inherit from the abstract [BaseOperator class](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/baseoperator/index.html), which contains the logic to execute the work of the operator as well as turn the instance of the operator into a node in the DAG and manage its execution.